Construction principles for the information professional: Separating data and metadata in storage and processing

 Data is hot.
 Everyone wants to work data-driven and AI only works on big data.
 In short, data is the new gold!
 But what exactly is data?
-In the previous blog, I mentioned that there are different categories of data and that one was specifically about dealing with master data and transactional data.
-In this blog, I dwell on metadata and the need to distinguish that from the data itself and process it separately.
-Otherwise, a spaghetti is created in the system landscape and searching for specific data becomes the proverbial needle in the haystack.
+There are different categories of data, and one is specifically about dealing with master data and transactional data.
+Metadata and the need to distinguish that from the data itself and process it separately is essential.
+Otherwise, spaghetti is created in the system landscape and searching for specific data becomes the proverbial needle in the haystack.

 What is Metadata?

 Finally, data models are also a form of metadata.
-Semantic models, an ontology, concepts, etc.
+Semantic models, ontology, concepts, etc.

 A Meta information system